Mattlau04/hypnopics-collective.net-scrapper/README.md

 Please leave a star if you found this useful!

+## Warning
+if you use the EXE, your antivirus will probably block the writting of the image
+try disabling it if you get error "[Errno 13] Permission denied"

 ### Cool features
 Fast mode to download way faster since you're using the index directly